A functional language that combines

 Professional-Grade Tooling

-Complete developer toolchain: project scaffolding, automatic formatting, documentation generation, incremental compilation, and Rust-quality error messages with "Did you mean?" suggestions.
+Complete developer toolchain: project initialization, type checking, test runner, package management, and Rust-quality error messages with "Did you mean?" suggestions.

 # Complete tooling suite